ranbureand/sitefolio/_projects/fortune-cookie-installation.markdown

     %}
 </div>

-[^search-engines]: Ask, Bing, Collarity, Exalead, Google, Picsearch, Quality Images Search, Spezify, Yahoo and Yandex.

 The first physical counterpart of ***Fortune Cookie*** has been set up as a postcards installation at [West Space](http://westspace.org.au/ "The West Space gallery site") gallery during the exhibition *[Can we please play the internet?](http://canwepleaseplaytheinter.net/ "Can we please play the internet / Exhibition site")*, curated by Rosemary Willink in occasion of the *[Next Wave](http://nextwave.org.au "The Next Wave festival site")* festival.

+[^search-engines]: Ask, Bing, Collarity, Exalead, Google, Picsearch, Quality Images Search, Spezify, Yahoo, and Yandex.